 - support areas of science with the potential to contribute to health benefits for people and livestock, and

 - support international networks and partnerships focused on health problems of resource-poor countries.

 The Wellcome Trust commissioned RAND Europe to lead a real-time evaluation of the African Institutions Initiative.
-More information about the initiative itself is available from the Wellcome Trust.

 Over four years, the work of the evaluation and learning team, led by RAND Europe, included the following: